organix/uFork/fpga/ucode/instructionset.md

 Instruction set, subject to change.

-TBD: use a similiar unencoded instructions to what excamer J1 and Harris RTX2010?

 Machine word (cell) size is 16 bits.

 | Opcode | Name  | Stack image            | Description  |